What are The Estate Planning Basics? What Goes in an Estate Plan?

 Able died before her parents, leaving two minor children.
 Baker, meanwhile, struggled with gambling issues after a divorce.
 Charlie had been disabled since childhood and relied on government benefits.

-Upon father Joe’s death, all of Joe’s community property would go to his spouse Mary, if she were still living, while his separate property would be split equally between his children and Mary.
+Upon their father Joe’s death, all of Joe’s community property would go to his spouse Mary, if she were still living, while his separate property would be split equally between his children and Mary.
 But the whole family would be going to Probate, which could cost anywhere from 4-8% of the total estate value.

 For his children, the lack of a comprehensive plan meant that Able’s minor children inherited, but they had to go to the costly Probate Court in order to establish a Guardianship of the Estate.
 There, the Court attempted to follow the California rules for intestacy.